gustavo89587/detection-fidelity-score/README.md

 # Detection Fidelity Score (DFS)

-Detection Fidelity Score (DFS) is a methodology for objectively measuring the impact of privacy transformations (redaction, pseudonymization, anonymization) on the effectiveness of detections.
+Detection engineering is not about writing more rules.
+It’s about making decisions under uncertainty.

+This repository introduces the idea of a Detection Fidelity Score (DFS): a way to reason about how much *decision confidence* a detection gives to an analyst under real SOC conditions.

-DFS is not a SIEM package, nor a set of rules.
+DFS is not a tool and not a SIEM feature.

-It is a method for **measuring and comparing trade-offs** in detection engineering — especially when privacy enters as a system variable.
+It is a mental framework to evaluate trade-offs between coverage, noise, and analyst cost.

 ---